Reference

 RestrictedBoltzmannMachines.wsum — Method

-wsum(A; wts = nothing, dims = :)Weighted sum of A along dimensions dims, weighted by wts.
+wsum(A, wts)Weighted sum of A along its trailing dimensions, weighted by wts.

 RestrictedBoltzmannMachines.zerosum! — Method